briangwaltney/articles/Type_Safe_HTMX_In_Go.md

 }
 ```

-This simply cycles through the parameters we pass in and adds them to the template so we end up with the proper output in our HTMX url.
+This simply loops through the parameters we pass in and adds them to the template so we end up with the proper output URL.
+Again, you can get by without this if you want to generate the string yourself.
+This just makes life a little easier.

 Then we create a `User` specific `Url` function that will tell us to pass the `userId` and nothing else: